Allentown Pediatrics

 Phone (716) 332-4472 | Fax (716) 332-4474

-Allentown Pediatric & Adolescent Medicine is located at 560 Franklin Street, at the corner of North Street.
-Free parking is available.
+Allentown Pediatric & Adolescent Medicine is located at 1775 Niagara Street, Buffalo, NY 14207.
+Free parking is available in our lot off Dearborn Street.

 • View Tips